DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture5.md

 ![alt text](assets\IMG68.PNG)

+---
 ### Risk-Neutral approach

 But what is meant by the “risk-neutral” pricing approach?
 First note:

-Law of finance: The value of an asset is the present value of its expected futures cashflows or payoff.
+**Law of finance**: The value of an asset is the present value of its expected futures cashflows or payoff.

 We can use a lot of complex maths to show that the value of European